ardanlabs/python-go/sqlite/README.md

 I prefer to use relational (SQL) databases in general since they provide several features that are very helpful when working with data:

 [Transactions](https://en.wikipedia.org/wiki/Database_transaction)
 : You insert data into an SQL database inside a transaction.
-This means that either all of the data gets in, or non of it.
+This means that either all of the data gets in, or none of it.
 Transactions simplify retry logic in data pipelines by order of magnitude.

 [Schema](https://en.wikipedia.org/wiki/Database_schema)
-: Data in relational database has a schema, which means it's easier to check the validity of your data.
+: Data in relational databases has a schema, which means it's easier to check the validity of your data.

 [SQL](https://en.wikipedia.org/wiki/SQL)
 : SQL (Structured Query Language) is a language for selecting and changing data.
 You don't need to invent yet another way to select interesting parts of data.
 SQL is an established format and there's a lot of knowledge and tooling around it.